 Sometimes night time is the best time for people.
 The key is to use your best time on you and your goals.
 Before I got my calendar on track, I was waking up and going into my day job I hated and using my best time to move my clients and my company forward instead of my dreams and goals forward.
 Make sure you use your best time moving your dream forward.

 10. Hold a Weekly Review.

 Every single week there should be some time set aside to go back and see what you did and did not get done and knock out the administrative items.
 Look at the plan for the week and see what is the plan.
 Prepare yourself for the next week.
 Prioritize the top 3 things you need to get done that week and other personal things like go to the grocery store and return shoes at Target.

 I have been doing this weekly review every Sunday night before the week starts.
 That alone has changed everything for me.
-Having that routine so there is a certain time and day that you are reviewing things from last week and planning the week ahead in so important.
-We do have a to-do list and a weekly review schedule you can download at www.classycareergirl.com/timemanagement.
+Having that routine so there is a certain time and day that you are reviewing things from last week and planning the week ahead is so important.
+We do have a to-do list and a weekly review schedule you can download at www.classycareergirl.com/freeplan.

 11. Limit Your Priorities.

 I only prioritize 3 things that I am going to focus on for the next week.
 I don’t do #2 until #1 is done.
 When I wake up on Monday I am not doing stuff that isn’t going to move me forward to my goal.
 Every month I know what my top priorities are for that month.
 Every week I see what is going to move me forward to my monthly goals and 90-day goals.
 If you have too much on your plate you won’t be able to get it all done.
 Maybe there are some things you just need to say no to.